- About Us

 Through most of its life, the Police Complaints Authority comprised a single person with a small number of support staff conducting reviews of Police investigations.

-Because of its reliance on Police investigations, the Authority was perceived as lacking independence.
-Recent changes, including the appointment of independent investigators, are addressing that perception.
+Because of its reliance on Police investigations, the Authority was then perceived as lacking independence.
+Recent changes, including the appointment of independent investigators, have addressed that perception.

 Key milestones in the history of the Police Complaints Authority include:

 The period since the establishment of the Independent Police Conduct Authority in November 2007 has been one of transformation, as the Authority shifts its focus towards independent and transparent investigation of the most serious incidents and complaints.

 This period of change has included the appointment of additional investigators, and changes to the Authority’s legislation, structure and operations.